-Alphabet, the parent company of Google, is reportedly preparing to invest a staggering $6 billion to set up a 1-gigawatt (GW) data centre in Andhra Pradesh.
+Alphabet, the parent company of Google, is reportedly preparing to invest a staggering $6 billion to set up a 1-gigawatt GW data centre in Andhra Pradesh.
 Sources familiar with the development told Reuters that the data centre is planned for Visakhapatnam, a key port city on India’s east coast.
 Of the total investment, nearly $2 billion will be dedicated to building renewable energy capacity that will power the facility.
 This signals Alphabet’s growing focus on sustainable infrastructure as it ramps up its global cloud footprint.

 Also Read: Tesla’s Next Stop: Delhi!
 Second Showroom Almost Ready at Aerocity